banhcuonbathanh/banhcuon1/readme.md

 sessions

-Jump back to the golang branch: git checkout golang
+Jump back to the golang branch: git checkout python

-Merge the golang branch with the python branch: git merge python
+Merge the golang branch with the python branch: git merge test_isadmin

-Update the changes to the remote repository: git push origin golang
+Update the changes to the remote repository: git push origin python

-Jump back to the python branch: git checkout python
+Jump back to the python branch: git checkout test_isadmin

 git branch
 ========================================= golang ==============================